 This company charges $75 and up for a single site license.
 Add in the template and installation and you’ll be paying another $100 to $200.
 And if you want to use the template exclusively, you’re looking at $4500 and rising.

-1) Research: investigating your market niche and website options
+Research: investigating your market niche and website options

-2) Design: preparing the web design options
+Design: preparing the web design options

-3) Programming: finalising and optimizing the site
+Programming: finalizing and optimizing the site to the design brief

-Designs: Your web design will be tailor-made, unique and will easily surpass any website template visually in terms of the ‘wow’ factor.
+Designs: Your web design will be tailor-made, unique, and will easily surpass any website template visually in terms of the ‘wow’ factor.

 Complexity: If you want dynamic pages, you’ve got them!
 An online purchasing system?
 No problem.
 A professional team can design a website to suit how you want to market and sell your products.

-A professionally designed website for a small business may cost anything from $5000 to $50,000 from the beginning of the project to the website launch.
+A professionally designed website for a small business may cost anything from $5,000 to $50,000 from the beginning of the project to the website launch.
 Below is a summary of the many factors involved in the design and implementation of a unique website to match your needs:

 Web design time

 The more web design hours involved, the higher the cost.
 A small business should expect to pay about $2000 for several design options: one of which can be chosen and taken forward as the overall look of the final website.

 Don’t skimp on images.
 Non-professional photos will give the wrong impression about your company.
 If you don’t have photos or graphics, professional web designers can source appropriate stock images.
 Depending on the number of pages on your site, you will need to pay around $150 as a minimum for good stock photos.
 And if you’d like a photo gallery, that can add approximately $200-$1000 to the price.